-You’ve landed on two investment subscriptions that cost almost exactly the same: Motley Fool Epic at $299/year and Seeking Alpha Premium at $269-$299/year.
+You’ve landed on two investment subscriptions that cost the same number: Motley Fool Epic at $299/year and Seeking Alpha Premium at $299/year (7-day trial; $269 intro shows up on some offers).
 On the surface, they look like direct competitors.
-They’re not.
-One hands you five stock picks every month backed by a 23-year track record.
-The other hands you a research library covering 10,000+ stocks and says, “figure it out yourself.”
+That $299 vs $299 comparison is the trap.
+They are not substitutes.
+One hands you five stock picks every month across four Fool sleeves, sitting on Stock Advisor’s official +981% vs S&P +216% book.
+The other hands you Quant ratings, 18,000 contributing authors, and a research library covering 10,000+ stocks and says, “figure it out yourself.”

-Motley Fool Epic is the better choice for most investors because it delivers what the majority of subscribers actually want: specific stocks to buy, a framework for building a portfolio, and verifiable performance data proving the approach works.
-But Seeking Alpha Premium wins if you already have a stock-picking process and need world-class research tools to support it.
-Let me walk you through exactly why.
+Motley Fool Epic is the better choice for most investors because it delivers what the majority of subscribers actually want: specific stocks to buy, a framework for building a portfolio, and verifiable performance data proving the growth sleeves work.
+Seeking Alpha Premium wins if you already have a stock-picking process and need ratings, transcripts, and 10,000+ names to support it.
+Same price.
+Different jobs.

 Motley Fool Epic vs Seeking Alpha Premium: Side-by-Side